shiukaheng/python-vocoder/README.md

 # python-vocoder

-A simple vocoder implemented in Python using numpy and scipy.
+A simple vocoder implemented in Python using numpy and scipy 🎤🤖

 Usage:
 ```